Loaita Cay: History

 On 22 May 1963, a sovereignty stele was rebuilt on Loaita Island by crew members of the three vessels Huong Giang, Chi Lang and Ky Hoa of the South Vietnam.

-Presently, the island serves as a military observation outpost, and is guarded by Philippine soldiers stationed at nearby Loaita Island who regularly visit.
+Presently, the island serves as a military observation outpost, and is guarded by Philippine soldiers stationed at nearby Loaita (Kota) Island who regularly visit.
 It is kept under observation from a tall structure on Loaita Island.

 The location of this outpost, which the Philippines calls Panata Island, is often misreported as being on Lankiam Cay, to the east of Loaita Island.
 While reports suggest Lankiam was once a small sandy cay, it appears to have been washed away, leaving only a submerged reef and a small, shifting sand bar.
 If there was ever a Filipino facility there, it was moved to Loaita Cay and took the name “Panata Island” with it.

+To promote maritime safety, the Philippine Coast Guard (PCG) has constructed five lighthouses in the area, including Loaita Cay (Panata Island).

+In 2026, President Bongbong Marcos issued the Executive Order No. 111, s.
+2026, which is the adoption of a standard set of Philippine names for the 131 features of the Kalayaan Island Group and officially adopted the Philippine name for the Loaita Cay as "Panata Island".